What we're building

 Defining APIs using an IDL provides a number of benefits over simply exposing REST/JSON services, and today, Protobuf is the most stable, widely adopted IDL in the industry.
 But as things stand today, using Protobuf is much more difficult than using JSON as your data transfer format.

 Buf is building tooling to make Protobuf reliable and user friendly for service owners and clients, while keeping it the obvious choice on the technical merits.
-Your organization should not have to reinvent the wheel to create, maintain, and consume Protobuf APIs efficiently and effectively.
+Your organization shouldn't have to reinvent the wheel to create, maintain, and consume Protobuf APIs efficiently and effectively.
 We'll handle your Protobuf management strategy for you, so you can focus on what matters.

 The problems we aim to solve